 Bilingual certificates are acceptable provided one of the languages is English.
 If the certificate or other documentation has been issued in a language other than English, a notarised English translation must be provided as well as a notarised copy of the original certificate or other document.

 2. Validity of overseas documents

 Documents should usually be obtained from a government authority that is recognised by the APVMA.

-Certificates and audit reports are only accepted for three years after the date of the last inspection or until the expiry date shown on the certificate (whichever is earlier).
-Certificates that claim validity for more than three years are only accepted for a maximum of three years after the last inspection date.
-A certificate that has an expiry date less than three years hence will only be accepted until the stated expiry date.
+Certificates and audit reports are only accepted for 3 years after the date of the last inspection or until the expiry date shown on the certificate (whichever is earlier).
+Certificates that claim validity for more than 3 years are only accepted for a maximum of 3 years after the last inspection date.
+A certificate that has an expiry date of less than 3 years hence will only be accepted until the stated expiry date.

 3. Information to include in the documents

 The certificate or audit report must be dated.
 The document must clearly communicate: